sphinx-gallery/sphinx-gallery/README.rst

     $ pip install sphinx-gallery

 Sphinx-Gallery will not manage its dependencies when installing, thus you are required to install them manually.
-Our minimal dependencies
+Our minimal dependency
-are:
+is:

 * Sphinx >= 1.8.3

+Sphinx-Gallery has also support for packages like:

 * Matplotlib
-* Pillow

-Sphinx-Gallery has also support for packages like:

 * Seaborn
 * Mayavi

+For much of this functionality, you will need `pillow`.

 Install as a developer
 ----------------------